-The Namur being again got ready for sea, my master, with his gang, was ordered on board; and, to my no small grief, I was obliged to leave my school-master, whom I liked very much, and always attended while I stayed in London, to repair on board with my master.
+The Namur being again got ready for fea, my master, with his gang, was ordered on board; and, to my no small grief, I was obliged to leave my school-master, whom I liked very much, and always attended while I stayed in London, to repair on board with my master.
 Nor did I leave my kind patronesses, the Miss Guerins, without uneasiness and regret.
 They often used to teach me to read, and took great pains to instruct me in the principles of religion and the knowledge of God.
-I therefore parted from those amiable ladies with reluctance, after receiving from them many friendly cautions how to conduct myself, and some valuable presents.

-When I came to Spithead, I found we were destined for the Mediterranean, with a large fleet, which was now ready to put to sea.
-We only waited for the arrival of the Admiral, who soon came on board.
-And about the beginning of the spring of 1759, having weighed anchor, and got under way, sailed for the Mediterranean; and in eleven days, from the Land's End, we got to Gibralter.
+I therefore parted from those amiable ladies with reluctance: after receiving from them many friendly cautions how to conduct myself, and some valuable presents.
+When When I came to Spithead, I found we were destined for the Mediterranean, with a large sleet, which was now ready to put to sea.
+We only waited for the arrival of the admiral, who soon come on board; and about the beginning of the spring 1759, having weighed anchor and got under way, sailed for the Mediterranean; and in eleven days, from the Land's End, we got to Gibraltar.
 While we were here I used to be often on shore, and got various fruits in great plenty, and very cheap.

-I had frequently told several people, in my excursions on shore, the story of my being kidnapped with my sister, and of our being separated, as I have related before; and I had as often expressed my anxiety for her fate, and my sorrow at having never met her again.
-One day, when I was on shore, and mentioning these circumstances to some persons, one of them told me he knew where my sister was, and, if I would accompany him, he would bring me to her.
-Improbable as this story was, I believed it immediately, and agreed to go with him, while my heart leaped for joy; and, indeed, he conducted me to a black young woman, who was so like my sister, that at first sight, I really thought it was her; but I was quickly undeceived.
-And, on talking to her, I found her to be of another nation.

-While we lay here, the Preston came in from the Levant.
-As soon as she arrived, my master told me I should now see my old companion, Dick, who was gone in her when she sailed for Turkey, I was much rejoiced at this news, and expected every minute to embrace him; and when the captain came on board of our ship, which he did immediately after, I ran to inquire after my friend; but, with inexpressible sorrow, I learned from the boat's crew that the dear youth was dead! and that they had brought his chest, and all his other things, to my master.
-These he afterwards gave to me, and I regarded them as a memorial of my friend, whom I loved, and grieved for, as a brother, hanged in London by his neck.
-At another time I saw the master of a frigate towed to shore on a grating, by several of the men-of-war's boats, and discharged the fleet, which I understood was a mark of disgrace for cowardice.
-On board the same ship there was also a sailor hung up at the yard-arm.
+I had frequently told feveral people, in my excursions on shore, the story of my being kidnapped with my fifter, and of our being separated, as I have related before; and I had as often expressed my anxiety for her fate, and my forrow at having never met her again, One day, when I was on shore, and mentioning these circumstances to some persons, one of them told me he knew where my fifter was, and, if I would accompany him, he would bring me to her.
+Improbable as this flory was, I believed it immediately, and agreed to go with him, while my heart leaped for joy; and, indeed, he conducted me to a black young woman, who was fo like my fifter, that at first fight I really thought it was her; but I was quickly undeceived; and, on talking talking to her, I found her to be of another nation.
+While we lay here the Presson came in from the Levant.
+As foon as the arrived, my master told me I should now see my old companion Dick, who was gone in her when she failed for Turkey.
+I was much rejoiced at this news, and expected every minute to embrace him; and when the captain came on board of our ship, which he did immediately after, I ran to inquire about my friend; but, with inexpressible forrow, I learned from the boat's crew that the dear youth was dead! and that they had brought his cheft, and all his other things, to my master: these he afterwards gave to me, and I regarded them as a memorial of my friend, whom I loved and grieved for as a brother.
+While we were at Gibraltar I faw a foldier hanging by the heels, at one of the moles: I thought this a strange fight, as I had seen a man hanged in London by his neck.
+At another time I saw the master of a frigate towed to shore on a grating, by several of the men of war's boats, and discharged the sleet, which I underdood was a mark of disgrace for cowardice.